chebbifiras221/groqv1---Copie---Copie---Copie/graduation_presentation.md

 **Transition:** Move from analyzing existing solutions to presenting your unique approach.

-**Oral Notes:** "Current solutions for learning programming include online courses, coding platforms, video tutorials, and forums.
+**Oral Notes:** "Current solutions for learning programming include online courses, coding platforms, and forums.
 While each offers value, they all have major limitations: no real-time voice interaction, feedback is often delayed or generic, and students have to juggle multiple tools.
 None of these platforms truly adapt to individual learning needs or provide a seamless, interactive experience."

 **Personal Notes:** Expand on how your project addresses these gaps in the next slide.

 ---

-## Slide 4: Our Solution
+## Slide 5: Our Solution
 **Programming AI Teacher**

 • Voice + Text interaction